rockroman/PP3_The_Coach/README.md

 Operation: Input numbers and characters then press enter key.

 #### players data table

-- after creating a team user is presented with table consisting of his inputs for each player and active metabolic rate value calculated based on inputs.
+- after creating a team user is presented with the table consisting of his inputs for each player and active metabolic rate value calculated based on inputs.

 ##### training

-- user will have to assign 3 training options to each player and each option has certain value validation of inputs is implemented also.
+- user will have to assign 3 training options to each player and each option has a certain value validation of inputs is implemented also.

 Operation: Input a numeric value and press enter key.